int-brain-lab/iblapps/choiceworld_ephys_qc/README.md

 If test containing the wording `_before_` or `_delay_` (e.g. `stim_freeze_before_feedback`) is FALSE, it means order / delay between events is not respected.

 Some tests check for the number of output detected, in which case the output is not TRUE/FALSE but an integer.
 E.g. `n_feedback` should always be = 1 given our implementation.

+Tip: You can sort the row values so as to diplay zeros (=FALSE) at the top, by clicking on the header of the column corresponding to the test of interest.
+This will allow you to quickly go through the trials with failures.

 ## Exit
 Close the GUI window containing the interactive table to exit.